mdf27/startup/resources/node-server/README.md

 While server is running you can see errors on the console (cmd) ocurring on the server and/or bad requests or not found URLs requested by the frontend.

 ### API
+The API have a delay on all responses, to simulate real server timing.

 ##### Get Movies
 The following URL is to get all movies without special parameters.
 ```